nagaspammer1200/AnimeBlog/README.md

         Github: github.com/nagaspammer1200
         Discrd: discordapp.com/users/newuserdontflame_27297_69611

+The Live Deployment can be reached at https://animeblog-56aed.web.app/

 The Snapshots of the Project work are displayed below this paragraph showcasing both Mobile View and Desktop View.
 This ensures the authenticity of the project work at a glance and lack of negligence for Responsive Design